maksymkapitaniuk/vehicle-platform/user-service/README.md

 # User service

-A NestJS service that provides CRUD operations for users.
+The user service is a NestJS API for authenticated user CRUD operations.
 Data is stored in PostgreSQL through Prisma.
-Passwords are hashed when users are created and are never returned in API responses.
+Passwords are hashed with bcrypt and are never returned in API responses.
+Redis stores admin sessions, and RabbitMQ publishes user-created events for the vehicle service.

 ## Requirements

 - Node.js 22 or later;
-- PostgreSQL;
+- npm;
-- a created database and a connection string for it.
+- PostgreSQL with a created database;
+- Redis;
+- RabbitMQ.

 ## Installation